camunda/feel-scala/docs/docs/reference/language-guide/feel-data-types.md

 ### List

 A list of elements.
-Can be empty.
+The elements can be of any type.
+The list can be empty.

 * Java Type: `java.util.List`